 Between Tracey and me, we’ve been to London nine times.

-You may have noticed that we like sharing travel information from everyone – from Tracey, from me and from readers.
-Included below are some reader recommendations on where to stay in London.
+But there’s more.
+In reading Solo Traveler you may have noticed that we like sharing travel information from readers as well.
+So included in the suggestions below are also recommendations from readers.
 We’d love more.
-If you have a suggestion please leave it in the comments below with a few lines as to why the place is great for solo travelers.
-We’ll add yours to the post.
+If you have a suggestion for where to stay in London please leave it in the comments below with a few lines as to why the place is great for solo travelers.
+As everyone shares everyone benefits!

 Best London Hotels from Budget to Luxury